 Other components of Insulin Resistance Syndrome include abdominal obesity, low HDL cholesterol, high triglycerides, high blood pressure, high insulin level and high glucose level.

-Abdominal obesity was present in 98%, low HDL cholesterol in 95%, high blood pressure in 70%, high triglycerides in 56% and high glucose level in 11% of these patients.
+In an excellent study published in Metabolism in 2003, authors analyzed 138 women with PCO syndrome for different components of Insulin Resistance Syndrome.
+Results: abdominal obesity was present in 98%, low HDL cholesterol in 95%, high blood pressure in 70%, high triglycerides in 56% and high glucose level in 11% of these patients.

-Another study, carried out at the Division of Endocrinology, Diabetes and Hypertension at UCLA, showed that in patients with PCO syndrome, insulin resistance was closely associated with testosterone level, abdominal obesity, low HDL, high triglycerides and high blood pressure.
+Another study, carried out at the Division of Endocrinology, Diabetes and Hypertension at UCLA, showed that in patients with PCO syndrome, insulin resistance is closely associated with testosterone level, abdominal obesity, low HDL, high triglycerides and high blood pressure.

 What is Insulin Resistance and How Does It Cause PCOS?